narenkram/steadfast-monorepo/readme.md

 1. Starts the steadfast-stoic-app at `localhost: 5173`
 2. Starts the steadfast-stoic-api server at `localhost: 3000`
-3. Starts the steadfast-websocket server at `localhost: 8765`
+3. Starts the flattrade-websocket server at `localhost: 8765`
+4. Starts the shoonya-websocket server at `localhost: 8766`

 ### `Step 4`: Stop